stanfordnlp/cocoa/README.md

 ## Tasks
 - **MutualFriends**: two agents, each with a private list of friends with multiple attributes (e.g. school, company), try to find their mutual friends through a conversation.
 - **Craigslist Negotiation**: a buyer and a seller negotiate the price of an item for sale on [Craigslist](https://sfbay.craigslist.org/).
+- **Deal or No Deal**: two agents negotiate to split a group of items with different points among them.
+The items are books, hats and balls.
+- **Open Movies**: Two agents have a conversation about movies, any discussion within the realm of movies is allowed.

 ## Main concepts/classes
 ### Schema and scenarios